Views

 - Standard:

-CCSS.ELA-LITERACY.SL.1.1— Follow agreed-upon rules for discussions and classroom interactions- Skill Focus: Behavioral Expectations
+CCSS.ELA-LITERACY.SL.1.1— Follow agreed-upon rules for discussions and interactions- Skill Focus: Classroom Routines

-- Format: 1 page · 13 visual cues · Reference Sheet · PDF
+- Format: 1 page · 13 visual cues · No answer key needed · PDF

 - Time: 10–15 minutes

-Inside this resource, you will find a single-page visual guide featuring 13 distinct classroom routines.
+Inside this resource, educators will find a single-page visual guide featuring 13 distinct classroom routines.
 Each routine is paired with a high-quality illustration and a simple, readable command.
-The layout is designed as an anchor chart, making it easy for early readers to decode expectations through visual context clues without requiring heavy text processing.
+The layout functions as an anchor chart, making it easy for early readers to decode expectations through visual context clues without requiring heavy text processing.

-This worksheet aligns with `CCSS.ELA-LITERACY.SL.1.1`, which requires students to follow agreed-upon rules for discussions and collaborative conversations.
-It also supports `CCSS.ELA-LITERACY.SL.K.1` by introducing the fundamentals of listening and turn-taking.
+This worksheet aligns with CCSS.ELA-LITERACY.SL.1.1, which requires students to participate in collaborative conversations with diverse partners about grade 1 topics and texts with peers and adults in small and larger groups, following agreed-upon rules for discussions.
+It also supports kindergarten listening and turn-taking fundamentals.
 Both standard codes can be copied directly into lesson plans, IEP goals, or district curriculum mapping tools.

-Use this as a primary anchor chart during your first-day orientation.
-After direct instruction on each rule, have students keep the sheet in their folders as a personal reference.
-For a formative assessment, observe students during transitions and prompt them to point to the specific icon (like "tidy the classroom") that matches the current task.
-Expected completion for the review session is 15 minutes.
+Use this as a primary anchor chart during your first-day orientation before direct instruction on classroom rules.
+After reviewing each rule, have students keep the sheet in their folders as a personal reference.
+For a formative assessment, observe students during transitions and prompt them to point to the specific icon that matches the current task, such as tidying the classroom.
+Expected completion for the review session is 10 to 15 minutes.

-This resource is ideal for Kindergarten and Grade 1 students, particularly English Language Learners (ELLs) who benefit from the heavy visual scaffolding.
-It pairs naturally with a "First Day of School" read-aloud or a classroom tour where students physically visit the locations mentioned, such as the hand-washing station or the playground equipment.
+This resource is ideal for Kindergarten and Grade 1 students, particularly English Language Learners who benefit from heavy visual scaffolding.
+It pairs naturally with a first day of school read-aloud or a classroom tour where students physically visit the locations mentioned, such as the hand-washing station or the playground equipment.

 According to the RAND AIRS 2024 report, explicit instruction in classroom routines significantly reduces off-task behavior and increases instructional time in early elementary settings.
-This worksheet addresses the core need for visual behavioral supports, which Fisher & Frey (2014) identify as critical for establishing a gradual release of responsibility in social-emotional learning.
+This resource addresses the core need for visual behavioral supports, which are critical for establishing a gradual release of responsibility in social-emotional learning.
 By providing 13 clear, illustrated benchmarks, the resource allows educators to move from teacher-led modeling to student-led self-regulation.
-Research from EdReports 2024 emphasizes that high-quality instructional materials must include non-academic supports to ensure equitable access to learning environments.
+High-quality instructional materials must include non-academic supports to ensure equitable access to learning environments.
 This visual guide serves as a foundational tool for building a predictable, safe, and inclusive classroom culture.
-It bridges the gap between abstract expectations and concrete student actions, ensuring that every child, regardless of reading level, understands the social framework of their new learning community.
+It bridges the gap between abstract expectations and concrete student actions, ensuring that every child understands the social framework of their new learning community while mastering CCSS.ELA-LITERACY.SL.1.1 to follow agreed-upon rules for discussions and interactions.